edrex/notes.env/README.md

       - [ ] Templates
       - [ ] Metadata

-Candidates:
+### Composable

+This means:
+- Expose internal implementations so they can be used externally
+  - neovimConfig
+  - tydra menus
+  - desktop files for for builtin terminal, browser implementations
+  - library functions (extract where reuseful)
+- Allow the injection of dependencies (bring your own terminal launcher etc)
+  - At build-time, via the nix constructors
+  - At run-time, via ENV vars
+    - Maybe call xdg-run et al (this could be one build-time implementation of an "opener")

 ### Ideas

-- Expose neovimConfig
-- Expose desktop files for terminal, browser
-- Call xdg-run et al
+- A utility function that does build-time evaluation or lazy runtime evaluation depending on a global flag.
+This would allow the whole system to be built lazy.

 ## Flake..
 Flows?